bscotch/favro-sdk/README.md

 > ⚠ The Favro API has extremely limited search functionality. **[Upvote the feature request!](https://favro.canny.io/feature-requests/p/api-filter-by-field-title-tags-status-custom-fields)**

-The Favro API has essentially no search functionality.
+The Favro API has very limited search functionality.
 It does provide some filtering options, e.g. to restrict the "get Cards" endpoint to a specific Widget, but there is no way to further restrict by any content of the cards themselves (e.g. no text search on the name/description fields, nor filtering by assigned user, nor tags, etc).

-To _find_ something via the API then requires an exhaustive search with filtering doing locally.
+To _find_ something via the API then requires an exhaustive search followed by local filtering.
 Bravo adds some convenience methods for things like finding a card by name, but it does so by doing this sort of exhaustive search behind the scenes.
 Bravo also does a lot of caching and lazy-loading to reduce the impact of this on the number of API requests it makes, but the end result is always going to be that search functionality in Bravo has to consume a lot of API requests, especially if you have a lot of stuff in Favro.

 ### Markdown